Measuring sales force performance

 Measuring your sales performance is an important step towards improving it — and your bottom line.
 There are plenty of points to consider and many ways to measure performance.

 The first step is to plan for how you will measure your variables.
-Second, you will want to collect data, and third, analyze the information.
+Second, you will want to collect data, and third, you will need to analyze the information.
 The last step is to define and implement solutions for correcting and improving your sales performance.

-One reliable way to measure performance is to analyze the different variables by priority of those that most impact your sales.
+One reliable way to measure performance is to analyze the different variables that most impact your sales in order of priority.
 You can also tally monthly numbers, but comparing quarterly and yearly numbers may paint a more accurate picture of your true sales performance.

 - Volume of sales in dollars = total sales - (refunds + returns + expenses) from last period or

 - $90 000 = $100,000 - ($2,000 + $3,000 + $5,000)

 Total profit generated: Profit generated by a sales representative is simple to determine - roughly, it is the amount paid by customers less the representative's expenses less the product or service cost.